 "Anything unusual about the clothes?"
 The skinny man queried.

 "The clothes were normal Sir.
 He had a large number of weapons on him though.
 He also had a book."
-The young man.
+Replied the young man.

 "Did he tell you his name?"
-This time the military man.
+Questioned the military man.

 "No sir.
-He did not answer any of our questions."
-The young man.
+He did not answer any of my questions."
+Answered the young man.

 "Bring the books and weapons to my office for examination without contaminating them.
 Tell the others to begin questioning the subject.
 Obtain his name and purpose.
 Report for guard duty on the walls for tomorrow."
-The fat man.
+The fat man demanded.

 The young man walked out of the room with a smile on his face.
 Once outside his smile melted.
 Those pompous fools.
 They obviously didn't quite seem to understand that it was real people that were getting hurt during these stupid interrogations.
 They were more like forced confession sessions.
 This boy didn't deserve that; no one deserved that- not even the people who were giving him these orders.
 So, he plastered the smile back onto his face and started the walk to the holding cell.